 - Eggplant: Transplant eggplant irises bloom and daylilies start to bloom, also melons and peppers.

 - Hardy, cool-season spring crops: plant hardy crops when plum and peach trees are in full bloom.

-- Lettuce: Plant carrots when lilac is in first leaf and dandelions are in bloom, also beets, carrots, cabbage family crops, and spinach.
+- Lettuce: Plant lettuce when lilac is in first leaf and dandelions are in bloom, also beets, carrots, cabbage family crops, and spinach.

 - Melons: Transplant melons when irises bloom and daylilies start to bloom, also eggplant and peppers.

 - Peas: Plant peas when daffodils and forsythia are in full bloom.